openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Purpose

 This is the fourth complete Bible reference parser that I've written.
-It's how I try out new programming languages: the first one was in PHP (2002), which [saw production usage](http://about.esvbible.org/uncategorized/technical-introduction-to-the-esv-online-edition/) on a Bible search website from 2002-2011; the second in Perl (2007), which saw production usage on a Bible-related site starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
+It's how I try out new programming languages: the first one was in PHP (2002), which [saw production usage](http://about.esvbible.org/uncategorized/technical-introduction-to-the-esv-online-edition/) on the ESV Bible website from 2002-2011; the second in Perl (2007), which saw production usage on openbible.info starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
 This Coffeescript parser (at least on V8) is faster than the Perl one and 100 times faster than the Ruby one.

 I chose Coffeescript out of curiosity—does it make Javascript that much more pleasant to work with?
 From a programming perspective, the easy loops and array comprehensions alone practically justify its use.
 From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript—the tests, in particular, are much easier to follow without all the Javascript punctuation.
+If I were starting this project today, however, I would likely use modern Javascript rather than Coffeescript.

-This code is in production use on a site that indexes [Bible verses on Twitter and Facebook](http://www.openbible.info/realtime/).
+This code is in production use on a site that indexes [Bible verses on Twitter and Facebook](https://www.openbible.info/realtime/).

 ## License

-The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
-Frak is a dependency only if you're compiling a new language—it's not necessary to run the parser in your project.
-If you're using the npm package or only parsing content, that usage falls entirely under the MIT License.
+The code in this project is licensed under the standard MIT License.

 ## Changelog

+May 4, 2017 (2.0.1).
+Fixed a bug in calculating positions for non-English Psalm titles.
+Switched to regexgen from frak for more deterministic regular expressions to reduce diff sizes.
+Added support for Turkish (thanks to [alerque](https://github.com/alerque)).

 May 1, 2016 (2.0.0).
 Added additional Vulgate versification beyond Psalms.
 Because these changes are technically backwards-incompatible, the major version number is incrementing, but in practice the changes are minor.